Henry I of Augsburg

-Henry I (died 14 July 982), from the Luitpolding family, was the bishop of Augsburg from 973 to his death.
-He succeeded Saint Ulrich.
+Henri I of Augsburg (died 14 July 982) was the count of Geisenhausen and the bishop of Augsburg from 973 to his death.
+He succeeded Saint Ulrich of Augsburg.
 A bellicose warrior-bishop, under him the diocese suffered.
+Henry was the only son of Burkhard Margrave of Marcha Orientalis (later Austria) and his wife Adelheid, a daughter of Arnulf, Duke of Bavaria.

-Henry aided the rebels against the Otto II, Holy Roman Emperor.
+Henry I aided the rebels against the Otto II, Holy Roman Emperor.
 In 977, he took part in the War of the Three Henries as one of the three Henries.
 At an Easter court at Magdeburg in 978, he was imprisoned and remained so until July.
 After his liberation, he denounced the rebels and remained loyal to the king.

-He died in the Battle of Stilo and bequeathed to his church his possessions at Geisenhausen.
+He died in the Battle of Stilo in 982 and bequeathed to his church his possessions at Geisenhausen.